cyrildiagne/devart-template/project_summary.md

 - The body elements
 - The scenery
-- The interaction(s)
+- The interactions
 - The music

-The minimalistic aesthetics give an appealing first layer of information and symplify access to complex interactions with the audience.
+The overall aesthetics is minimalistic.
 Mr Kalia's silhouette is simple and slender.
 It can adapt to many different morphological changes and 'body upgrades'

 ![image](project_images/description/character-design.png)